mkubrycz/mkubrycz.github.io/resume.md

 _from April 2016 to August 2016_

-- Manual testing
-- Answering users' queries
-- Assigning issues to development team members
+- Supported users directly and translated recurring issues into actionable feedback for the development team
+- Performed manual testing and helped triage product problems
+- Coordinated issue flow between users and engineers
-- Solving lower priority issues
+- Resolved lower-priority issues hands-on when needed

 **From Barista to Store Manager @ AmRest Coffee (Starbucks)**

 _from September 2010 to December 2015_

+- Learned how to lead busy shifts, prioritize under pressure, and support people when the queue gets spicy

 ---

 <center><h3>🦄 on a more personal note</h3></center>

-I’m a jack-of-all-trades and a master of fun!
-I’m a husband, a dog dad 🐕, a gamer 🕹️, a huge Lego enthusiast, a budding philosopher, and a vegan 🥑.
-I follow my passions wherever they take me.
-I’m always up for exploring new things and learning new skills.
-I’m also always on the hunt for the latest software, especially the kind that makes life a bit easier or weirder in a useful way.
-Lately, I’ve been into Lego side-business ideas, training my furry friend, tinkering with AI workflows, and reading good comics. 🤓
+Outside work, I’m a husband, a dog dad 🐕, a gamer 🕹️, a Lego enthusiast, a vegan 🥑, and someone who is very capable of disappearing into a rabbit hole about philosophy, tooling, or both at once.
+I like learning new things, poking at weird software, and finding systems that make life easier without making it dull.
+Lately that has meant tinkering with AI workflows, reading good comics, training my furry sidekick, and occasionally wondering whether Lego should become a side business.

 {% include social-bar.html %}